| Prepress activities include a wide variety of procedures within the

 steps were time consuming and involved several people to complete

+the work.
 Times have changed.
 Today, a print project is usually designed on

 a computer and typeset in a page